 1161-1185: The First Temple, or Inns of Court

 No one knows the Inns of Court’s exact origins.
 But believe it or not, the Knights Templar liked lawyers.
 Originally, their lawyers lived with them in their castles.
 Ultimately they became Inns, where all lawyers in England received legal apprenticeships.
+But, they were central to the development of English law and the Legal Profession.
+By 1422, the king’s serjeants were almost exclusively drawn from the court’s four inns.
+Mentors gave readings on commoner lay laws and certain aspects of Roman law.
 (Fun fact: Ancient Serjeant = Modern Sergeant = Servant)

 Almost all the Judges taught there and returned to attend readings.
 And the inns weren’t aloof as to the developments of the common law.
 But their primary function was to “preserve and elaborate the settled learning concerning real actions and real property, and it was in that sense that the law schools made tough law.”
 The Inns showed us the law was not a creature of statute only.
 They showed us a human influencers’ body, refining the legal profession, producing future legislators and judges.